Home / Naples Philharmonic /Musicians /Meet the Musicians /Lisa Mattson

 Are there other musicians in your immediate family?

 My Great-Aunt Jane was a violinist in the Philadelphia Women’s Symphony (in her day, women were not allowed in an orchestra with men).
+My mother plays the piano better than she thinks she does, and my father played the trombone not well at all.
 All of my siblings played instruments for a while as part of our school music program, but I am the only one who stuck with it!

 Join